Skip to content

 const pulse = Tempo.ticker(1);

-Import Order: While older versions of Tempo were sensitive to import order, current versions handle sequencing robustly.
-Tempo.init() is automatically called during bootstrap to ensure all discovered plugin are integrated.
-If you dynamically load plugin later, you can call Tempo.init() manually to refresh the registry.
+While older versions of Tempo were sensitive to import order, current versions handle sequencing robustly.
+Tempo.init() is automatically called during bootstrap to ensure all discovered plugins are integrated.
+If you dynamically load plugins later, you can call Tempo.init() manually to refresh the registry.

 Best Practices